 Verification typically completes within 24 hours.
 Until verified, you cannot withdraw funds.

-Step 5: Claim the $30 no-deposit bonus (if eligible)
+Step 5: Check bonus tiles (if eligible)#

-Step 6: Download your platform and place your first trade
+Step 6: Download your platform and place your first trade#

 For a more visual walkthrough with embedded videos, see our step-by-step XM account opening guide.